peersmg/electron-react-starter/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was setup following [Building an Electron application with create-react-app](https://www.freecodecamp.org/news/building-an-electron-application-with-create-react-app-97945861647c/#:~:text=Electron%20and,is%20Facebook's%20JavaScript%20view%20framework.&text=And%20Electron%20is%20GitHub's%20framework,platform%20desktop%20apps%20in%20JavaScript.&text=Most%20use%20webpack%20for%20the%20configuration%20necessary%20for%20React%20development.).

 ## Available Scripts